Here are four benefits of learning your language on your career, education, and mental health — a few benefits aside from being able to order ramen.

 Well, you might have left university long ago.
 And besides, you don’t remember any of your high-school Spanish.
 So how is this relevant to you?
 Well, knowing a foreign language helps you with post-graduate admissions, too.

 The well-recognised MBA programs from IMD (Switzerland) and INSEAD (France/Singapore) specify a second language as one of their admissions criteria.
-Applicants to IMD should ideally speak a second language before getting there.
-Same goes for INSEAD, but they’ll obligate you to take a third language to basic levels while you’re there, too.

 (I found myself gravitating towards those programmes for this specific reason.
 In the end, I realised rather than an MBA I just wanted to spend a year studying Chinese.)